R. Paul Yetter

 - Business Logic v.
 Morningstar.
 Secured $61 million on the eve of trial for a small software firm (#1 Illinois trade-secrets settlement of 2014).

 - L.C.
 Eldridge v.
 Azen Mfg.
 Won a unanimous jury verdict of patent infringement of oilfield technology, validity, willfulness, and full damages (#4 Texas IP verdict of 2013).

 - American Airlines v.
 Sabre.
 Helped airline settle its antitrust case in trial for at least $235 million from the largest U.S. ticket distribution system, which tried to stop the airline from using its own system.

 - Doctors Hosp. v.
 Beasley Ins.
-Won a unanimous $32.5 million jury verdict for our Fortune 50 client in an insurance dispute involving a healthcare facility (#1 Texas non-IP federal verdict in 2010).
+Won a unanimous $32.5 million jury verdict for our Fortune 50 client in an insurance dispute involving a healthcare facility (#1 Texas non-IP federal verdict of 2010).

 - GeoMet v.
 Consol.
 Secured major new gas reserves for our client in settlement of antitrust claims in Virginia involving pipeline access.

 - Equatorial Tonopah v.
 Kvaerner.
-Won a unanimous $136 million jury verdict in Nevada against a global engineering firm for bad advice on construction of a failed copper mine, with a $116 million recovery by our client (#14 U.S. verdict of 2004).
+Won a unanimous $136 million jury verdict in Nevada against a global engineering firm for bad advice on a failed copper mine, with our client recovering $116 million (#14 U.S. verdict of 2004).

 - In re Peregrine Sys.
 Headed a special investigation into misconduct by software executives, leading to California litigation recovering over $100 million for injured investors.